kyllew/kuisser/public/Domain 1 Questions.md

 		Other options are incorrect because:
 			- A: R-squared is for regression problems, measuring variance explanation
 			- C: RMSE is for regression problems, measuring prediction error magnitude
-			- D: Learning rate is a training hyperparameter, not an evaluation metric Resource URL: https://docs.aws.amazon.com/machine-learning/latest/dg/evaluating-model-accuracy.html https://docs.aws.amazon.com/sagemaker/latest/dg/model-monitor-model-quality.html
+			- D: Mean Average Precision (MAP) is primarily used for ranking problems and information retrieval systems, not for basic classification accuracy measurement in this plant disease identification context
+		Resource URL:
+			https://docs.aws.amazon.com/machine-learning/latest/dg/evaluating-model-accuracy.html
+			https://docs.aws.amazon.com/sagemaker/latest/dg/model-monitor-model-quality.html

 Q6
-Example company uses Amazon SageMaker for its ML pipeline for their production application.
-The application will process large input data sizes more than 500 MB and up to 1 GB and processing times up to 1 hour.
-The company stated that it needs near real-time latency.
-Which SageMaker inference option can be proposed to achieve this requirements?
+A healthcare company uses Amazon SageMaker in its machine learning pipeline for clinical applications.
+Their system needs to process medical images with sizes between 500 MB and 1 GB, and inference processing may take up to 1 hour.
+The company requires predictions to be delivered with near real-time latency.
+Which SageMaker inference option is most appropriate for these requirements?
 Options :
 A. Real-time inference
 B. Serverless inference
 C. Asynchronous inference
-D. Batch transform
+D. SageMaker Edge Deployment

 Correct Answer :
 	C. Asynchronous inference